-Coming back to my Circle of Death, the red circle represents the endpoint of 200 ppm for this Worst-case scenario for an ammonia refrigeration process.
+Coming back to the Circle of Death, the red circle represents the endpoint of 200 ppm for this Worst-case scenario for an ammonia refrigeration process.
+So that means that anyone within the circle in in danger of serious injury/death and anyone outside the circle is not at that risk.